-My career path is an unusual one, which spans both technology and history.
-I'm currently working to bring these interests and experiences together, to support the department as it works to expand its ability to apply emerging technologies to historical research, outreach, and pedagogy.
+I have followed a career path which spans both technology and history.
+I am now working to bring these interests and experiences together to support the department as it explores new avenues for applying emerging technologies to historical research, outreach, and pedagogy.

-In addition to my work with the department, I am currently working to develop my dissertation into a monograph.
-I am also working on a co-authored volume for Brill's Inner Asian Library Series, focused on Kazakh diplomatic correspondance with the Russian Empire in the eighteenth century.
+In addition to my work with the department, I am currently developing my dissertation into a monograph.
+I am also developing a co-authored volume for Brill's Inner Asian Library Series, focused on Kazakh diplomatic correspondance with the Russian Empire in the eighteenth century.